ls1intum/Artemis/docs/user/communication.rst

 If users want to refer to other posts, they can integrate a simple pattern including the hashtag (``#``) combined with the post identifier.
 A post's identifier is appended to the post title (such as seen in the screenshots above).

-When clicking a post reference used in a post's text, the user is navigated to the referenced post respectfully.
+When clicking a post reference used in a post's text, the user is navigated to the referenced post.

 Reference Course Exercises
 """"""""""""""""""""""""""
-Users can refer to exercises of the current course, via the dropdown menu ``Exercise`` available on the posting markdown editor. (see image above) The following types of exercises are prepended unique icons to help users distinguish the type of the exercise being referenced.
+Users can refer to exercises of the current course, via the dropdown menu ``Exercise`` available on the posting markdown editor (see image above).
+The following types of exercises are prepended unique icons to help distinguish the type of the exercise being referenced.

 * Text Exercise
 * Quiz Exercise